 Living Document

-This page will be updated as changes are confirmed in the May 2026 federal budget.
-Last updated: March 2026.
+This page will be updated as further changes are confirmed.
+Last updated: 2 July 2026.

 FY2026-27 Tax Year Overview